jazzband/imaplib2/README.markdown

 This is a fork of Piers Lauder's imaplib2 library hosted here: http://sourceforge.net/projects/imaplib2/

-I created this fork because I wanted to submit the library to PyPi.
+I created this fork because I wanted to submit the library to PyPI.
 An attempt will be made to keep it up-to-date with the original.